-Recently I traveled to India.
-On my last day I decided that I was going take risks and be adventurous.
+Recently I travelled to India.
+On my last day, I decided that I was going take risks and be adventurous.
 I saw a man selling fried potatoes on the side of the road.

 Well, I decided.
 I’m definitely going to have some of those.
 They look delicious.
 I asked the gentleman above if he would be so kind as to give me some of his wares.
 I pulled a few rupees out of my purse and felt proud that after 3 and a half weeks in India, I was starting to feel less like a tourist.

-He nodded enthusiastically, gave me a charming grin, pulled out a small aluminum bowl and scraped on the potatoes.
+He nodded enthusiastically, gave me a charming grin, pulled out a small aluminium bowl and scraped on the potatoes.
 With his bare hands.
 That had just been down his pants.

 The potatoes were delicious, fried and coated in exotic spices, I shovelled them into my mouth with gusto.
 Then I saw something that made me stop.